markusteim/7477ccc5-9fbd-475b-85aa-861f321e3610/pages/Categories George Washington University/empowerment, success & influence.md

         <b>Summary:</b>
         <br>

-The university appears to be effectively leveraging its location in the nation's capital to provide students with a wealth of opportunities for internships, networking, and career advancement.
-The presence of a strong alumni network and the proximity to a myriad of organizations and government entities contribute to the students' sense of empowerment and access to influential positions.
-The Career Center is frequently mentioned as a valuable resource, offering support with resumes, interview preparation, and job searches.
-Professors are noted for their connections and active roles in assisting students with professional development.
-The university's emphasis on experiential learning through internships, many of which are facilitated or encouraged by the institution, is a recurring theme in the students' experiences.
+The university appears to be effectively leveraging its strategic location in D.C. to provide students with a wealth of professional opportunities, particularly in the fields of international relations, political science, and government.
+Students express appreciation for the extensive networking possibilities, career-oriented environment, and the university's connections with influential organizations and professionals.
+The emphasis on internships and career services seems to be a significant factor in students feeling empowered and prepared for the workforce.
+The presence of career-oriented student organizations and the availability of career fairs and workshops further contribute to the students' sense of being in a position of strength regarding their future careers.

 <br>